 Although most people have heard of embezzlement, few know exactly what this offense entails.
 Generally, we think of embezzlement as a sophisticated, white-collar crime that occurs in the higher ranks of government and business.
 But in reality, just about anyone could commit embezzlement, because, at its core, the crime simply involves fraudulently using or taking someone else’s property after it’s been entrusted to you.

 Are you facing charges for embezzlement?
-If so, call a Los Angeles embezzlement attorney from Spolin Law P.C. at (310) 424-5816, or reach out through the online form to schedule a free and confidential case consultation.
+If so, call a Los Angeles embezzlement attorney or staff member from Spolin Law P.C. at (310) 424-5816, or reach out through the online form to schedule a free and confidential case consultation.

 Prosecutors Must Prove Every Element of Embezzlement Beyond a Reasonable Doubt